-Graduate degrees are earned by completing a minimum of 36-39 credit hours, or a minimum of 18 credit hours for certificate programs, beyond the prerequisite courses and typically 3 credit hours per course.
+Graduate degrees are earned by completing a minimum of 36-39 credit hours, or a minimum of 18 credit hours for certificate programs, beyond the prerequisite courses and typically 3 credit hours per course unless otherwise noted.
 To qualify for a graduate degree, students must meet the requirements below.